 Yes.
 Fall break will be shortened to Thursday and Friday only, with classes continuing through the Wednesday before Thanksgiving.
 After fall break, all classes will be remote (synchronous) or online (asynchronous) through the end of the semester.

-The main accreditation criteria for our courses remain the same whether they are taught in person, online or remotely: our courses must involve regular and substantive instructor interaction with students.
+The main criteria for our courses remain the same whether they are taught in person, online or remotely: our courses must involve regular and substantive instructor interaction with students.
 With remote and online teaching, faculty and instructors are still able to:

 Provide regular instruction and interact regularly with their students.